Grants for International Projects Outside of the United States

 International Applicants must follow these steps to submit a grant application to the Presbyterian Hunger Program:

 - Submit a Letter of Inquiry by email to Eileen Schuhmann by no later than April 30.
+We accept letters only between January and April every year.
 See instruction below.

 - If your Letter of Inquiry results in an invitation to submit a proposal, you will complete the International Grant Application online by no later than June 30.
 Mailed or emailed proposals will not be accepted.
 Applications will only be accepted from groups invited to submit.

 - Ordinarily, the maximum level of grants approved by the Committee is $15,000, with the average grant being around $7,000.

 - Usually, our grants cover only parts of the total financial request and are given only for specific and measurable activities that can be completed within a twelve month period.

 - In order to support local self- reliance, PHP will give priority to applications submitted by organizations based in the geographic area of the proposed activities.

 - Await grant decisions following the Advisory Board meeting.
 Organizations will receive notification of the Board’s decision by email before the end of October.

 Letter of Inquiry Instructions